EQUALITY AND OPPORTUNITY

 • To create a welcoming and supportive environment which will encourage EAL children to participate fully in all areas of nursery life.

 • To value and respect the cultural and linguistic identities of EAL children, and use these to enrich the learning of all children.

 • To develop the oral and literacy skills of EAL children so that they can understand and use English confidently and competently across the curriculum and maximise their potential in all areas of nursery life.

 EAL children are entitled to the full curriculum.
-We value and respect the cultural identities and experiences of all children’s and these are celebrated through both class based and nursery wide activities.
+We value, respect and celebrate the cultural identities and experiences of all children and these are celebrated through both class based and nursery wide activities.
 We recognise that the use and development of each child's home language is an essential part of the child's linguistic development.
 We support cultural and linguistic diversity through our displays using a variety of resources, such as artefacts, books, posters, maps, tapes and musical instruments.
 Children's religious and cultural beliefs and backgrounds are celebrated and valued through circle time and activities.
-Parents and members of the community are a valued resource and are utilised to enrich childrens' learning and cultural awareness.
+Parents and members of the community are a valued resource and are utilised to enrich children’s learning and cultural awareness.
 Parents are invited and welcomed into the nursery community and encouraged to participate in the life of the nursery.
 Parents (and staff) may be used as interpreters for other families, help in the classroom, go on trips, and share experiences and expertise.

 Achieving Positive Behaviour